jernejp21/python-flowChart/README.md

 #### CLI support
 ```
-usage: flowchart.py [-h] -s SOURCE -d DEST [-j] [-v] [--func FUNCS]
+usage: flowchart.py [-h] -s SOURCE -d DEST [-j] [-v] [--func FUNCS] -l LANG

 optional arguments:
   -h, --help            show this help message and exit
   -s SOURCE             Absolute or relative path to source code file.
   -d DEST               Absolute or relative path to destination folder.
   -j, --jaconv          If set, jaconv (for Japanese) will be used.
   -v, --view            If set, preview will be enabled.
-  --func FUNCS  With this argument you can create graph for only specific
+  --func FUNCS          With this argument you can create graph for only
-                functions in source code.
+                        specified functions in source code
+  -l LANG, --lang LANG  With this argument you define programming language you
+                        are using.

 ```
 #### Example